A Spray of Plum Blossoms: Historical Context

 The early 1930s was a key period for the Chinese film industry, as filmmakers navigated social and cultural changes in urban China.
 Shanghai was the center of the Chinese film industry, producing films that reflected the tension between tradition and modernity.
 Silent films dominated the era, often accompanied by live music in theaters, and filmmakers drew inspiration from both traditional Chinese values and Western cinema, particularly Hollywood.

 The first independent cinema was built in 1908 in Shanghai.
 This independent cinema signalled the beginning of the separation of film from other entertainment.
 The independent cinema also led to the development of a stable film market in China.
 Along with the stable film market, there was also a development of film production.
 In 1925, there were 27 cinemas built in Shanghai, these 27 cinemas accounted for more than a quarter of all the movie theatres in China, Hong Kong and Macau.

+The production of A Spray of Plum Blossoms was influenced by media censorship at the time.
+Director Bu Wancang avoided topics and plot points that would include superstition, supernaturalism, or escapism, like a protagonist learning combat skills from a mysterious source as is common in wuxia films.
+The combat itself also had to stay grounded, with no sword fighting or special effects that might convey anything supernatural.